NicholasSperry/RetinaSmartCamera/README.md

         bash scripts/download_dataset.sh
     You can instead also download the dataset from Google Drive directly from [here](https://drive.google.com/drive/folders/1UeI7ImDhNBQrdQMNfoMazztBUC9Z8lYT?usp=sharing) and place it in the RetinaSmartCamera foler.
-3. If needed, run the following script to download the retina data
+3. If needed, run the following script to download the necessary retina data files from [RetinaVison](https://github.com/Pozimek/RetinaVision/tree/master/data)

         bash scripts/download_retina_data.sh